ProfessionalWiki/Maps/README.md

 * [File an issue](https://github.com/JeroenDeDauw/Maps/issues)
 * [Submit a pull request](https://github.com/JeroenDeDauw/Maps/pulls) ([tasks for newcomers](https://github.com/JeroenDeDauw/Maps/issues?q=is%3Aissue+is%3Aopen+label%3Anewcomer))

+### Project structure

+The `src/` contains the PHP code and follows PSR-4 autoloading.

+* `src/DataAccess` - implementations of services that use the network, read from disk or persistence services
+* `src/Elements` - Value Objects representing geographical elements (should be devoid of MediaWiki binding)
+* `src/MediaWiki` - MediaWiki hook points, including API modules, special pages and MediaWiki hooks
+* `src/Presentation` - presentation layer code (all code dealing with HTML etc should be here)
+* `src/SemanticMW` - Semantic MediaWiki hook points, including result printers and value descriptions

 ### Running the tests

 As setup, run `composer install` inside of the Maps root directory.